-Quarterly results are presented in a statistical news bulletin and in an article in Statistics Sweden Indicators.
+Quarterly results are presented in a statistical news bulletin and in an article in the Statistics Sweden publication, Sweden's economy - a statistical perspective.
 Annual results are regularly presented in the Statistical Reports series.
 The quarterly Statistical News bulletin and the annual Statistical Report contain a description of the situation on the labour market for the entire population aged 15-74.
-In the article published quarterly, the results are described in more detail in terms of different groups.
-In addition, a Statistical Report is published three times per year in the form of a thematic report.
+In the article published in connection with the quarterly release, the results are described in more detail in terms of different groups.
+In addition, a Statistical Report is published two to three times per year in the form of a thematic report.
 The purpose of the theme is to highlight labour market conditions for different groups in the population, for example.